praveentitusf/MLOps-Project-2025-Flower-Classification/EXAM README.md

 > **Did you manage to implement monitoring of your deployed model?
 If yes, explain how it works.
 If not, explain how**
 > **monitoring would help the longevity of your application.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did not manage to implement monitoring.
-We would like to have monitoring implemented such that over time we could*
-> *measure ... and ... that would inform us about this ... behaviour of our application.*
->
 > Answer: We did not implement dedicated monitoring for our deployed model.
 However, we deployed both the frontend and backend services on Google Cloud Run, which provides built-in logging and basic metrics such as request count, error rates, and response latency.
 These logs allowed us to observe and debug the application during development and testing.

-Proper monitoring would significantly improve the longevity and reliability of our application.
+> Proper monitoring would significantly improve the longevity and reliability of our application.
 With a monitoring setup, we could track key metrics such as model performance over time, latency, API usage patterns, and potential data drift.
 This would help identify performance degradation, detect anomalies, and trigger alerts for unexpected behavior.

 ## Overall discussion of project